Linjovi/yoso/README.md

 ```
 tpl init myComponent src/views/components/helloComponent
 ```
+The template can be a folder or a separate file.
-If there is no local-anme, it is inited by default in the root directory with the same file name as the template file name
+If there is no local-path, it is inited by default in the root directory with the same file name as the template file name
 ## Create from template in local
 ```
 tpl create <tplrc-name> <local-path>